 After retiring from a job in philanthropy, I sensed that others had low expectations for me because of my age.
 I heard presumptuous comments like “Sweetie, you probably shouldn’t take the kickboxing class” or “Wow, you dress young.
 Is that age-appropriate?”
 These comments infuriated me, especially the ones about what I should wear.
 Why assume you know my capabilities or my potential?
 What does dressing age-appropriately mean?
 Apparently, ageism is prevalent in a society obsessed with youth.
 These attitudes are perpetuated by the media and advertising, which rarely depict older women as the standard of health, beauty or fashion.

-As a rebellious boomer, I set out to debunk the prevailing attitudes of what it means to be a 73-year-old, retired, Black woman, to encourage broader representation in the fashion industry and to motivate women my age to flaunt their style and beauty.
+As a rebellious boomer, in 2020 I set out to debunk the prevailing attitudes of what it means to be a 73-year-old, retired, Black woman, to encourage broader representation in the fashion industry and to motivate women my age to flaunt their style and beauty.
 When a local fashion shop owner told me she was planning an upcoming fashion show, I quickly blurted out, “I am a senior model.”
 She offered me a slot.
 I watched YouTube videos on how to walk a runway and practiced down my hallway every night.
 Chin up, shoulders back, chest forward, one foot placed in front of the other.

 The day of the show, I shared a small dressing space with eight other models ranging in age from 17 to 40.
 With only 15 seconds to change into our next look, we flung clothes in all directions, ignoring age differences and the lack of privacy.
 Hilariously, the DJ selected Funkadelic’s “One Nation Under a Groove” for my walk-out song, playing the line “Feet don’t fail me now” just as I entered the walkway.